 As dog trainers, we need to have a very strong foundation in learning theory if we want to effectively establish new behaviors and modify old ones.
 This class is an excellent way to establish that knowledge.

 Introduction to Learning covers the biology of learning, instrumental conditioning, classical conditioning, the role of emotion in learning as well as the application and integration of these topics.
 Throughout the class, students will have multiple opportunities to use in-class activities to further their understanding of the material and to receive feedback regarding their progress in the course.
 I also offer an advanced learning class for students that are already comfortable with the basics, or who are interested in going further after completing the introductory course.
-That course will be scheduled later in 2020 and will be announced via my mailing list.
+That course will be offered in January 2020 and will be announced via my mailing list.

 Upon completion of this course, students should be able to: